karpetrosyan/hishel/docs/specification.md

 **What to do:**

-1. Delete the specified pairs from cache storage
+1. Delete the specified entries from cache storage
 2. Delete associated stream data
 3. Transition to the next state specified